 “Cogito ergo sum” (I think, therefore I am.), so quoted by the famous philosopher, Rene Descartes.
 Sure, thinking is a great mental exercise.
 But he most certainly wasn’t talking about the time when prospects say “I need to think about it” after getting all the details about your products or services.

 “No” might be a short word, but it’s one of the scariest ones in the English language for any salesperson.
-However, come to think of it this way: if everyone said “yes”, salespeople won’t have a job.
+However, come to think of it this way: if everyone said “yes”, salespeople wouldn’t have a jobs.
 The reason why salespeople are hired is that people are objecting and consider other options all the time.

 Sales objections in the B2B industry are painful, especially when there’s a quota you’re trying to hit.
 They’re something every salesperson struggles with, and together with B2B lead generation, that’s also one of the challenges they encounter.
 But if you want to perform better in your job and stand out from the rest, you’ll have to anticipate these challenges and learn to love the “no’s.”